- After UConn was the early betting favorite, Kansas is now at the top of the odds table.

 So Dan Hurley and the Huskies will certainly have their work cut out, but a fresh cadre of new troops should keep them competitive in the new year.
 Stephon Castle is a five-star combo guard coming into the fold, and Donovan Clingan should step into a larger role this year.
 The overall recruiting class ranks among the best in college basketball.

-This isn’t a team I would buy at the top of the market, which is exactly where UConn (+1200) currently is.
-During the offseason, there is likely much more value to consider down the table.
+This isn’t a team I would buy at the top of the market, which is exactly where UConn (+2000) has been for much of the early offseason.
+In the coming months, there could be more value to consider down the table.

 With all the player adjustments, I’ll want to see what UConn looks like over the non-conference portion of the season.
 I would consider coming into the market on UConn at that point – even if I end up with a number that’s ultimately less lucrative.